oojewale/matrack/README.md

 ## Features
   * Auto genration of necessary directories and files.
   * Helpers.
-  * Generation of controllers and corresponding views from commandline line.
+  * Generation of controllers and corresponding views from commandline.
   * Generation of models from commandline line.
   * ORM
   * Use of sessions
-  * Testing
+  * Supports Testing.
   * Custom model properties types e.g int, str, time and date.
   * Starting server with the "s" or "server" keyword.